Grangecon: History

 Some ruins of an older castle still exist in the grounds but these are quite minimal.

-Grangecon Demesne is now home to the well-known Grangecon Stud, breeder of top grade thoroughbred racehorses.
+Grange Con Demesne is now home to the well-known Grange Con Stud, breeder of top grade thoroughbred racehorses.

 The Hall

-Grangecon village is still known by many as "The Hall".
+Grange Con village is still known by many as "The Hall".

 Geography

-The village is set in a valley, amid the low rolling hills of West Wicklow.
-The Wicklow Mountains are to the east, while to the west lie the lowlands of Kildare and the midlands.
+The village is set in a valley in west Wicklow.
+The Wicklow Mountains are to the east, while to the west are the lowlands of Kildare and the midlands.

 Transport

 Grangecon railway station opened on 1 Sept 1885, closed for passenger traffic on 27 January 1947, closed for goods traffic on 10 March 1947, and finally closed altogether on 1 April 1959.
 The station building and Station Master's house still exist today as private residences.
 Part of the original railway cutting can still be seen in the village, as can an original railway overbridge.
-There is little by way of public transport serving the village now apart from school buses and an occasional service by the Wicklow Rural Transport service.
+School buses and Wicklow Rural Transport service the village.

 Amenities and sport

+The village has one pub and tapas restaurant, a cafe and a zero waste pop up shop operates in the village on most Saturdays through the year.

-The village has two pubs, one of which also serves as the local grocery store, though the local post office, that had existed in the village since the mid-1840s, was closed down in 2007.
-There is a small national school, and secondary education is available in several schools in other nearby towns.
-A modern Catholic church stands in the centre of the village, while there is a Church of Ireland church at Ballynure, a short distance away.
+Though the local post office, that had existed in the village since the mid-1840s, was closed down in 2007.

+Grange Con National School is the only primary school in the village.
+There is no secondary school in the village.

+St. Oliver Plunkett’s Church is a Roman Catholic church which stands in the centre of the village.
+It was built in 1978 and replaced an earlier structure on the site.
+The Church of The Ascension is a small First Fruits Church of Ireland church in nearby Ballynure which dates to 1814.

-There is a local community owned park in the village where the local soccer club, Grangecon A.F.C, play their home fixtures and the local school children play football and hurling while football and hurling at juvenile levels and football up to senior level are played at the Stratford / Grangecon GAA club.
+There is a local community owned park in the village where the local soccer club, Grange Con A.F.C, play their home fixtures and the local school children play football and hurling while football and hurling at juvenile levels and football up to senior level are played at the Stratford/Grange Con GAA club.

 It is located in an area of mixed agriculture, and has much bloodstock activity including the breeding and training of racehorses.
 Paddy Sleator, a trainer of National Hunt horses, had his establishment here, as did Francis Flood.
 There are also several stud farms in the locality.